tmtsoftware/esw/scripts/metrics/README.md

 - Make sure you have all the CSW services up and running
 - Run `scripts/csw-services.sh start` command after cloning `csw` repo
-- Start sample HCD to test command service metrics by running `sbt esw-gateway-server/test:runMain esw.gateway.server.demo.Main`
+- Start sample HCD to test command service metrics by running `sbt esw-integration-test/test:runMain esw.demo.Main`
-- Run `sbt esw-gateway-server/run start -m` (-m: enables metrics)
+- Run `sbt esw-gateway-server/run start -m -c <path of command roles config>` (-m: enables metrics) (-c: enables auth roles)
     - This will start gateway on port `8090`
     - You can see a current snapshot of metrics at `http://localhost:8090/metrics`